Gust0288/Gust0288/README.md

 <h1> Hi, i'm Gustav </h1>

-I am currently studying Web Development at KEA with a focus on Full stack development.
+I am a certified Multimedia designer and is currently studying Web Development at KEA with a focus on Fullstack development.

 ## 🌐 Socials: